Girondins de Bordeaux (Superleague Formula team)

-Girondins de Bordeaux Superleague Formula team was the racing team of FC Girondins de Bordeaux, a football team that competes in France in Ligue 1.
+Girondins de Bordeaux Superleague Formula team was the racing team of FC Girondins de Bordeaux, a football team that competes in France in the Régional 1.
 The Girondins de Bordeaux racing team competed in the Superleague Formula.
 It was operated by Barazi-Epsilon for their debut season in 2010, the car itself was driven by Franck Montagny.
 In 2011, it was driven by Tristan Gommendy until the series collapsed.